JacobCoberly/Python3Parser/README.md

 ## How to use on Mac
 1. Install Python IDLE Shell 3.9.12 in your terminal.
-2. Download antlr v4.11.1 from the antlr website.
+2. Download ANTLR v4.11.1 from the ANTLR website.
 3. Add the .jar file to the /usr/local/lib folder
 4. Download all files in the directory.
 Navigate to the directory where these files are stored in the terminal.
 5. Run the following commands in the terminal, in order: